 SL | “Sonlight,” a homeschool curriculum |

-SLA | “Simply Language Arts,” written by Laurie Hicks, published by Shoe Lace Books. |
+SLA | “Simply Language Arts [Not Secure],” written by Laurie Hicks, published by Shoelace Books |

 SM | “Singapore Math“ |

-SN | “Simply Numbers,” written by Laurie Hicks, published by Shoe Lace Books.
-No longer in print. |
+SN | “Simply Numbers,” written by Laurie Hicks, published by Shoe Lace Books [Not Secure].
+No longer in print |

-S/O | In addition to common internet meanings such as “significant other”, it may also mean “springing off” or “spinning off” and is used to indicate that a new thread is inspired by or “springing/spinning off” another thread. |
+S/O | In addition to common internet meanings such as “significant other”, it may also mean “springing off” or “spinning off” and is used to indicate that a new thread is inspired by or “springing/spinning off” another thread |

 SOS | “Switched on Schoolhouse, published by Alpha Omega Publications |